Alexander Durley Sports Complex

 Alexander Durley Sports Complex is a 5,500-seat multi-purpose stadium in Houston, Texas.
 It was home to the Texas Southern Tigers football team through the 2011 season.
 The facility is named after former Tiger head coach, Alexander Durley.

-In 2012, the Tigers moved into the new PNC Stadium, a soccer-specific stadium that is also home to the Houston Dynamo of Major League Soccer.
+In 2012, the Tigers moved into the new BBVA Compass Stadium, a soccer-specific stadium that is also home to the Houston Dynamo of Major League Soccer.

 The Alexander Durley Sports Complex is currently home to the Texas Southern University soccer team.